ovh/docs/pages/platform/ai/cli_15_howto_data_cli_training/guide.en-au.md

 ---
-title: CLI - Managing object storage data
+title: CLI - Commands reference for data
 slug: cli/data-cli
 excerpt: Learn how to manage your object storage data with the ovhai CLI
 section: Command Line Interface